 An easy question to ask yet hard to answer without asking you some questions.
 It’s one thing to build a website or web application.
 It’s another thing to develop a mobile app that needs to be written for two platforms and integrate securely with your corporate databases.
-During our initial no-cost discovery meeting, we typically ask the following questions:
+During discovery, we typically ask the following questions:

 - Do you need your mobile app to work on both iPhones and Androids?